Oluwagbemiga13/secret-santa/README.md

 - Generates a unique gift-selection link for each address
 - Sends out invitation emails

-This decoupling (controller → service → repository → email) keeps each component focused on a single responsibility, making it easy to test and scale.
 ```mermaid
 ---
 title:  List Creation & Invitation